AndyObtiva/glimmer-cs-gladiator/README.md

 [Download Gladiator Windows MSI Installer](https://www.dropbox.com/s/uuvo5h6golzmr82/Gladiator-0.8.1.msi?dl=1)

+The packaged version starts with a dialog asking you what project to open.
+Gladiator does not fully show up until you have selected a project directory.

 Otherwise, if you prefer a command line version, then follow the Setup Instructions below.

 ## Setup Instructions